Sports Coach Logo Sports Coach Training Principles Fitness Components

 Other Health Benefits of the Keto Diet

-If you do participate in long-endurance activities and are thinking of switching to a keto diet, you can also look forward to the following health benefits.
+If you participate in long-endurance activities and are thinking of switching to a keto diet, you can also expect the following health benefits.

 Less Body Fat

-This is not a guaranteed benefit, but more a common correlation.
-The reason why many men and women get leaner when going keto is that the diet suppresses your appetite; making you feel fuller for longer periods.
-This is due to a decrease in sugars in your diet.
+This is not a guaranteed benefit but more a common correlation.
+Many men and women get leaner when going keto.
+The diet suppresses your appetite, making you feel fuller for extended periods.
+It is due to a decrease in sugars in your diet.

 As a result, you are less likely to snack throughout the day and crave eating junk foods as your blood sugar levels will remain stable.

-Some experts believe sugar to be more addictive than cocaine.
+Some experts believe sugar is more addictive than cocaine.
 This is a controversial statement that has not been substantiated just yet, but we do know that sugar is addictive.
-So naturally, if you are eating less sugar in your diet, you are more likely to eat fewer total calories each day.
-Consuming fewer calories than your body burns each day will result in weight loss - which may be beneficial to an athlete depending on the sport.
+So naturally, if you eat less sugar in your diet, you are more likely to eat fewer total calories each day.
+Consuming fewer calories than your body burns daily will result in weight loss, which may benefit an athlete, depending on the sport.

 Decreased Triglycerides

 High triglycerides in the bloodstream increase the chances of heart attack and strokes.
 Although these are not common in athletes, unfortunately, they still happen.
-The good news is, ketogenic diets significantly reduce triglycerides levels.
+The good news is that ketogenic diets significantly reduce triglyceride levels.

-Fat may be the most critical macronutrient here, as research also shows following a low-fat diet can increase triglycerides.
-High fat and low carbs seem to be the optimal combination.
+Fat may be the most critical macronutrient here, as research also shows that following a low-fat diet can increase triglycerides.
+The optimal combination is high fat and low carbs.

 Improved Cholesterol